bosung/vllm-multi-node/README.md

 # vllm-multi-node
-Scripts for serving vllm on multi node
+Scripts for serving vllm on multi-node clusters